levibostian/Basecamp-Github_Chatbot/README.md

 ```

 #### Deployment
-You have 2 choices on how to run the application: Docker (recommended and tested), or Node.js.
+You have 3 choices on how to run the application: Docker (recommended and tested), Kubernetes, or Node.js.

 ##### Docker
 If you would like to run your server in a Docker container, you only need `.env`, and optionally `docker-compose.yml`.